Mar-Jim/Data-Analytics-UT/README.md

 <br>
 <br>
 <br>

 To the right is the reservoir subsurface model I created for our Senior Design project.
+It models Oil-bearing sands in the South Texas Frio reservior.
+They are truncated sands against a salt dome & trapped by overlying Anahuac Shale

 *Marcelo Jimenez*